matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Different cultures have butchery traditions that have different cuts, but they largely follow the same things (since the animals are still the animals).
 "In more industrialized societies you see more of what would be called square cutting, where a butcher breaks the primal down into more uniform cuts based on where it is easiest to cut through the bones with a band saw.
 In countries with a longer tradition of butchery/charcuterie you see more of what would be called seam butchery where primals are broken down into muscle groups and individual muscles with as little use of a band saw as possible."
 [This Reddit Post](https://www.reddit.com/r/AskCulinary/comments/fqo8gu/are_there_different_cuts_of_meat_in_different/flrcm3d/)
 1. toasting (heating dry), and blooming (cooking in oil) are two ways to integrate spices into your dishes, the mechanics are talked about [here](https://www.reddit.com/r/AskCulinary/comments/fpl8h7/toasting_spices_to_improve_flavor_is_a_common/).
 1. [Culinary school-inspired pracice](https://www.reddit.com/r/AskCulinary/comments/ftcuyv/suggestions_for_culinary_school_type_exercises/fm6l9ce/).
+1. Sodium Citrate is sometimes called ["sour salt"](https://www.youtube.com/watch?v=PTbdvND_YLQ), and is added to a bunch of stuff as a preservative (like kraft singles, or jams), but it's also great for helping emulsification.
+This is why american cheese melts smooth, while regular cheddar splits.
+"Sodium citrate allows the proteins in the cheese sauce to become more soluble without lowering the pH of the sauce, which creates a smooth emulsion without curdling." - [Modernist Cuisine](https://modernistcuisine.com/recipes/silky-smooth-macaroni-and-cheese/)
+1. To make a silky cheese sauce, use: 1 part cheese, .5 part liquid (probably water, but beer and things like that work too), and 2-3% sodium citrate by weight.
+Slowly heat and mix.

 ## Alcohol
 1. Gin is just a neutral alcohol (essentially, vodka), infused with a bunch of botanicals: mainly juniper.